lantos1618/arxiv/docs/REVIEW.md

 # Project Review: arXiv Cache Manager

 **Review Date:** December 25, 2025
-**Overall Score:** 10/10
+**Overall Score:** 8/10

 ---

 ## Executive Summary

-The arXiv Cache Manager is an excellently-architected Go library for caching, searching, and browsing arXiv papers locally.
-The project demonstrates exceptional software engineering practices with clean code organization, comprehensive testing, and thorough documentation.
+The arXiv Cache Manager is a well-architected Go library for caching, searching, and browsing arXiv papers locally.
+The project demonstrates strong software engineering practices with clean code organization, good test coverage, and comprehensive documentation. **Note:** Semantic search is documented but not yet implemented (placeholder only).

 ---